grizzie17/vscode/doc/VS-Code-Remote-Debugging.md

 # Remote Debugging #

-We are talking generally about remote debugging and also specifically about debugging on the *UMG*.
+We are talking generally about remote debugging.
 Our initial focus will be on C/C++ debugging but these basic techniques should work with any language that **`gdb`** supports.